-- S75 Ensure the top surface of the Main Controller Module of a robot faces up horizontally when it is in working condition. - S76 The space above the interface of the Main Controller Module (screen and keys) must not be obstructed, and if any protective device is mounted (e.g. foam or fiberglass sheets), it must be easy to open for the interface to be accessed. - S77 No electromagnetic shielding material (including but not limited to metals, carbon fiber, conductive rubber, wave-absorbing materials, and conductive complexing agents) or other equipment carrying electromagnetic interference should be placed within a 70 mm radius, with the center being 14.5 mm directly below the center point of the logo.
+- S80 Ensure the top surface of the Main Controller Module of a robot faces up horizontally when it is in working condition. - S81 The space above the interface of the Main Controller Module screen, keys, ports, and infrared receiver must not be obstructed, and if any protective device is mounted (e.g. foam or fiberglass sheets), it must be easy to open for staff to operate the buttons, check screen information, and upgrade the firmware. - S82 No electromagnetic shielding material (including but not limited to metals, carbon fiber, conductive rubber, wave-absorbing materials, and conductive complexing agents) or other equipment carrying electromagnetic interference should be placed within a 70mm radius, with the center being 14.5mm directly below the center point of the logo.